 Using too many popups might overwhelm users and eventually make them abandon your landing page.
 When used in a moderate number and with the right audience targeting settings, popups are tested and proven ways to boost conversions.

-Veloretti's top notification bar announces free shipping for orders that qualify a certain price.
+Veloretti's top notification bar announces free shipping for orders that qualify for a certain price.

-Near the bottom of this landing page example for e-commerce, there are testimonial quotes that highlight social proof.
+Near the bottom of this landing page example for e-commerce, there are testimonial quotes highlighting social proof.

 The only social proof on this page isn’t testimonial.
 There are customer reviews placed right on the page with ratings.

 While using a subscription popup is a great method to grow your email list, it’s best to give an actual reason to sign up.
 In Veloretti’s case, the popup copy has nothing to do with signing up for the newsletter.